gcalderone/SortMerge.jl/README.md

     println("Element at index $i ($(A[i])) has been matched $(cm[i]) times") end
 ```
-Analogously, for the second array:
+Similarly, for the second array:
 ``` julia
 cm = countmatch(j, 2)
 for i in 1:length(B)